How to make a movie on iMovie

 Some 16 years later a handful of feature-length movies have been shot with only iPhones, including Steve Soderbergh’s Unsane and Tangerine, a gritty look at a transgender sex worker.
 As iPhones improved, so did the movie-making capabilities of iMovie.

 If your Mac, iPad, or iPhone isn’t already equipped with iMovie, click here to download for any (or all) of your devices.
 With the software on all of your Mac products, you’ll be able to sync them all together via the iCloud Photo Library if it’s enabled.
 This will make it easier to organize and find your files.
-This is especially nice if you’re shooting video clips or making audio clips with different devices.
+This is especially nice if you’re shooting video clips or making film clips with different devices.

 Open iMovie and you’ll be brought to screen that features all of the videos you’ve taken.
 To start an iMovie project, click the Projects tab at the top of the screen (phone, tablet, or computer).
 Then click create project and choose between creating a movie or trailer, then choose a theme (movie) or template (trailer).